appodeal/react-native-appodeal/README.md

 </dict>
 ```

-Add *GADApplicationIdentifier* key (if you use APDGoogleAdMobAdapter).
+Add *GADApplicationIdentifier* key (if you use Admob adapter).

 ``` xml
 <key>GADApplicationIdentifier</key>
 <string>YOUR_ADMOB_APP_ID</string>
 ```

+For more information about Admob sync check out our [FAQ](https://faq.appodeal.com/en/articles/4185565-how-do-i-link-my-admob-account).

 6. Run your project ( `Cmd+R` )